ashishrv/pyzmqnotes/source/pyzmq/patterns/pubsub.rst

 * A publisher has no connected subscribers, then it will simply drop all messages.
 * If you're using TCP, and a subscriber is slow, messages will queue up on the publisher.
-* In the current versions of ØMQ, filtering happens at the subscriber side, not the publisher side.
+* In recent versions of ØMQ, filtering now happens already at the publisher side, not at the subscriber side.